Lugdunum3D/Lugdunum/doc/guidelines.md

 Do not use `std::cout` or `std::cerr` for logging purpose, use [`System::Logger::Logger`](#lug::System::Logger::Logger) instead, which supports custom types, and other useful features such as easy-to-use formatting and cross-platform handlers/sinks.

-Overload `<<` as a streaming operator for your type only if it represents a value and writes a human readable representation of that value.
+Overload `<<` as a streaming operator for your type only if it represents a value and writes a human-readable representation of that value.
 Do not expose implementation details in the output of `<<`.
 Such overloaded types are de-facto supported by Lugdunum's logger.

 ## Preincrement and Predecrement